Compulsed/serverless-aurora-graphql-starter/README.md

 **Step 1 - Setting up starter**

 Clone the repository down, and then find & replace any usage of the word `serverless-aurora` with your own service name eg. `image-serivce`.
 This service name will be used in multiple places as it will be your, cloudformation, database, database user name.
 It will be hard to change later.
+There is one exception to this, and that is the aurora database name and username.
+These cannot contain hyphens and must be configured in the `oprah.yml`.

 <br />

 **Step 2 - Download dependencies**

-This project depends on: `aws-cli`, `psql` (apart of postgres package), `nodejs`, `yarn`, `python`, `direnv` & `jq` to run.
-If you already have these dependencies or know how to install them skip to **Step 3**.

 ASDF can manage most of these dependencies for you and pin them to the specific versions needed for the project. ([Installation Guide](https://asdf-vm.com/#/core-manage-asdf-vm))